-The MCOs are private companies either selected by or assigned to each state-funded employer to medically manage an employer’s workers’ compensation claims and make treatment decisions and coordinate medical care.
+The MCOs are private companies either selected by or assigned to each state-funded employer to medically manage an employer’s workers’ compensation claims, make treatment decisions and coordinate medical care.

 8. How do my medical bills get paid if I’m collecting workers’ compensation?